2020 is the year to celebrate the 250th anniversary of Tiepolo's death, one of the greatest painters of 18th century art in Venice.

 There are two major initiatives to mark the 250th anniversary of Tiepolo's death:

-The Tiepolo 250 project: conceived and organized by the city of Vicenza, this offers a single ticket to visit three villas and two palaces in the Vicenza area that host the most significant works of the great genius: Villa Valmarana ai Nani in Vicenza, Villa Zileri Motterle in Monteviale, Villa Cordellina Lombardi in Montecchio Maggiore and then Palazzo Chiericati, which houses the Civic Museum of Vicenza and Palazzo Barbaran Da Porto, where the Andrea Palladio International Study Center is located.
+The Tiepolo 250 project: conceived and organized by the city and the province of Vicenza, this offers a single ticket to visit three villas and two palaces in the Vicenza area that host the most significant works of the great genius: Villa Valmarana ai Nani in Vicenza, Villa Zileri Motterle in Monteviale, Villa Cordellina Lombardi in Montecchio Maggiore and then Palazzo Chiericati, which houses the Civic Museum of Vicenza and Palazzo Barbaran Da Porto, where the Andrea Palladio International Study Center is located.